Blosc/c-blosc2/README.rst

 will work at very high speeds, even if it was not initially designed for doing blocking or multi-threading.

-C-Blosc2 can be used as a regular compressed data container, although it should shine when used in streamed processes that do computations with the chunks fitting in CPU caches.
+C-Blosc2 can be used as a regular compressed data container, although it shines when it is used in streamed processes that do computations with the chunks fitting in CPU caches.
 These streamed process can be anything, but e.g. C-Blosc2 working as a RDD (Resilient Distributed Dataset) inside `Spark <https://spark.apache.org/docs/latest/rdd-programming-guide.html#overview>`_